 Hey, there!
 My name is Michelle, and I’ve been making my own pizzas for many years.
 I have gone through a lot of trial and error in order to achieve the “perfect” pizza.
 One of the biggest things I had to learn was that it is entirely okay to crank my oven up as high as it can go.

-If you’re making a pizza and don’t know what temp to bake it at, you’re not alone.
+If you’re making a pizza and not sure about the pizza baking temperature, you’re not alone.
 This article is here to help.
-Below, you will discover what temperature to bake pizza.
+Below, you will discover the pizza temperature in the oven.
 More importantly, you’ll learn why.

 Who’s ready to bake some pizzas?